Outline of the exhibition Exhibition Period June 3 (Friday) - July 10 (Sunday), 2016

 Webmail [1] Gallery talk

-[2]Click here for the "Technology and Mind" seminar.
+[2]Click here for the "Technique and Mind" seminar

-③Postal code and address 4 Phone number 5 Ages
+③Postal code / address 4 Phone number 5 Age

 [Reply surface]

-Enter the postal code, address, and name of the applicant in the address.
+Enter the applicant's postal code, address, and name on the address.

 [Application]